-In the Housekeeping Area, a small table and at least two chairs should be available for the children who would like to "play house".
+In the Housekeeping Center, a small table and at least two chairs should be available for the children who would like to "play house".
 The Housekeeping Center is also where dramatic play dress up outfits will be kept.
-Store the dress up clothes on a clothes rack or in a trunk.
+Store the dress-up clothes on a clothes rack or in a trunk.
 Here is also where you'll keep plastic food and dolls to be played with.

 - slide 4 of 7

 The contents of the Science and Discovery Center should be ever-changing according to the theme of your lesson.
 If you are studying autumn leaves, provide the children with a basket full of leaves, pine cones and acorns.
 The Science and Discovery Center is a great place to store sand and water boxes.
 Simply fill a plastic storage container with sand and another with water.
 Provide water toys for the children to play in the water.

 The Book Center should be stocked with a wide assortment of books for the children's enjoyment.
 Purchase books on tape or CD and provide a headset for the children to utilize.
 In order to create a calm and cozy atmosphere for reading, you can also add a few oversize pillows and stuffed animals.

 In the Art Center, drawing paper should be made accessible to your students.
 Provide community crayons and markers as well as scrap paper to glue and cut.
 While coloring books should not be the focused activity in the Art Center, one or two should be made available for the children to color in.